ErpNetDocs/tech/modules/logistics/concepts/goods-cost/cost-correction/basic-algorithm-for-cost-correction-calculation.md

 2. The cost of the rows that do not include accumulated information is recalculated one by one.

 The cost of transaction rows in multiple records is recalculated instead of the accumulated data.
-The mismatch between the newly calculated and the current actual cost is saved in the document [Cost Correction](https://github.com/ErpNetDocs/tech/blob/master/modules/logistics/logistics-common-module-concepts/goods-cost/cost-correction/index.md).
-With the release of [Cost Correction](https://github.com/ErpNetDocs/tech/blob/master/modules/logistics/logistics-common-module-concepts/goods-cost/cost-correction/index.md), the costs in the Transaction rows are updated.
+The mismatch between the newly calculated and the current actual cost is saved in the document [cost correction](https://docs.erp.net/tech/modules/logistics/concepts/goods-cost/cost-correction/index.html?q=cost%20correction).
+With the release of [cost correction](https://docs.erp.net/tech/modules/logistics/concepts/goods-cost/cost-correction/index.html?q=cost%20correction), the costs in the Transaction rows are updated.

 Multiple records are generated when all transaction operations for a period (as well as the opening balance at the start of the period) are loaded.
 It is of great importance for all transaction operations and opening balances to be loaded during the operation.
 Any of them missing may lead to incorrect cost correction (during stage 2 of the algorithm).

-## Stage 1: Chronological Sorting Of The Records
+## Stage 1: Chronological sorting of the records

 The following criteria is used to order the records chronologically:

-- In case two records share the same <b>Enterprise Company, Store, Product</b>, and <b>Lot</b> (only if the product has a separate cost for each lot), the records with a shorter <i>Transaction Timestamp</i> are placed before the ones with a greater <i>Transaction Timestamp</i>.
-If the <i>Transaction Timestamps</i> are equal, the <b>receipt</b> goes before the <b>issue</b> operation.
-If the records have the same <i>Movement Type</i>, it is assumed that the operations have happened at the same time.
+- In case two records share the same <b>enterprise company, store, product</b>, and <b>lot</b> (only if the product has a separate cost for each lot), the records with a shorter <i>transaction timestamp</i> are placed before the ones with a greater <i>transaction timestamp</i>.
+If the <i>transaction timestamps</i> are equal, the <b>receipt</b> goes before the <b>issue</b> operation.
+If the records have the same <i>movement type</i>, it is assumed that the operations have happened at the same time.

-- If two records - part of a transfer or a production process - have opposite <i>Movement Types</i>, then an <b>issue</b> transaction is performed before a <b>receipt</b> transaction (only if the <i>Transaction Timestamp</i> of the <b>issue</b> transaction is smaller than or equal to the <b>receipt</b> transaction). <b>Enterprise Company, Store, Product</b>, and <b>Lot</b> do not affect the order here.
+- If two records - part of a transfer or a production process - have opposite <i>movement types</i>, then an <b>issue</b> transaction is performed before a <b>receipt</b> transaction (only if the <i>transaction timestamp</i> of the <b>issue</b> transaction is smaller than or equal to the <b>receipt</b> transaction). <b>Enterprise company, store, product</b>, and <b>lot</b> do not affect the order here.

 The criteria above can’t provide thorough sorting of the records.
 That is why a topological sorting is applied.
 Any topological sorting may be used - more than one for a specific partial sorting.
 The result in the next stage is the same regardless of the sorting method used.

-## Stage 2: Recalculating The Sorted Records
+## Stage 2: Recalculating the sorted records

 When the records are ordered in the previous stage, the cost accumulated from the starting period (average) is calculated.
 Then, the cost of each record is recalculated.
 Finally, the recalculation of the next record begins (if there is one in the first place).